 Some claim that there is Rome and then the rest of Lazio; this is possibly true due to the fact that Rome is considered by many to be the most beautiful city in world.
 However, Lazio has some nice places besides the capital, such as Viterbo or Castel Gandolfo, the summer residence of the Pope.
 Sabaudia offers a great beach and the northern part of Lazio is a delicious excuse for countryside excursions.
 Approximately 5,626,710 people live in Lazio with the majority in the area of Rome.

-A small region, actually the second smallest after Aosta Valley.
+A small region, actually the second smallest after Valle d’Aosta.
 Home to approximately 320,838, Molise became an independent region only in 1963, making it the youngest region in the Italian country.

 Also referred to as Abruzzi, it is a magnificent region with mountains and beaches.
-It is famous for the Grand Sasso Mountain, but also for the small towns that make it a beautiful area to visit.
+It is famous for the Gran Sasso Mountain, but also for the small towns that make it a beautiful area to visit.
 Approximately 1,339,330 people live there.
-In 2009, a terrible earthquake devastated Abruzzo's most beautiful city L'Aquila, a true art city and capital of the region.
+In 2009, a terrible earthquake devastated Abruzzo’s most beautiful city, L’Aquila, a true art city and capital of the region.

 There are approximately 2,009,227 inhabitants in this region that probably features the best coastline in Europe.
 Tropea is a gem worth seeing, as well as the two Riace Bronzes, statues found on the bottom of the sea only a few decades ago.
 Like the rest of the south, Calabria is strongly influenced by the ancient Greek traditions, the remains of which scatter the area.